Some time ago, my friend Amy wrote a post about her nice voice. If you haven't already read it, you should.

 10 Ways to Show Respect to Your Husband

 - Ask his advice.
 Men like to fix things and solve problems.
-Asking for his advice shows that I value and respect his perspective.
+Asking for his advice shows that I value and respect his perspective, wisdom, and experience.

 For both of us.